The Girl Is Mine: Release and reception

-"The Girl is Mine" was the first single from the album to be released, despite recording "Say Say Say" and "The Man" a year prior.
+"The Girl is Mine" was the first single from the album to be released.
 The single's cover photograph was taken by McCartney's wife, Linda.
 Listeners were not impressed by "The Girl Is Mine", and thought that Jackson's Thriller would also be a disappointment.
 The public felt that Jackson and the producer, Quincy Jones, had created a song for the white pop audience.
 Despite some of the public's concerns, "The Girl Is Mine" achieved success in the music charts.
-Topping the R&B singles chart, the single peaked at number two on the Billboard Hot 100 (behind "Maneater" by Hall & Oates and "Down Under" by Men at Work) and the Norwegian Singles Chart.
-"The Girl Is Mine" reached number one on the Hot Adult Contemporary Tracks chart.
+Topping the R&B singles chart, the single peaked at number two on the Billboard Hot 100 on January 8, 1983 (behind "Maneater" by Hall & Oates and "Down Under" by Men at Work) and the Norwegian Singles Chart.
+"The Girl Is Mine" began its first of four weeks at number one on the Hot Adult Contemporary Tracks chart beginning December 25, 1982.
 The song charted at number eight in the UK, peaking within the New Zealand Top 20.
 By 1985, the single had sold 1.3 million copies.
 The single was certified gold by the Recording Industry Association of America on January 13, 1983, for shipments of at least one million units.